-Activities on offer through the four years of the project include:
+Activities on offer through the four years of the project included:

 - community outdoor seasonal celebrations and nature discovery events

-- the Big Pull which all are invited to take part in, pulling up invasive Himalayan Balsam along the River Frome
+- the Big Pull pulling up invasive Himalayan Balsam along the River Frome

 - opportunities for volunteering and practical conservation in our local green spaces

-A new film has been produced by the South Gloucestershire Council Wild4Life and Breakthrough Mentoring Projects which evaluates the experience of a group of referred young people who participated in a programme of bushcraft and forest skills sessions at the Cherry Wood Project, Marshfield throughout 2014.
+This film evaluates the experience of a group of young people who participated in a programme of bushcraft and forest skills sessions at the Cherry Wood Project, Marshfield throughout 2014.

 In addition to learning about ecology and mastering practical wood craft and survival skills, the film provides powerful evidence of the health and wellbeing benefits of access to nature.